AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 ```

 ### German Speech Pipeline

-Lastly, I created a Pipeline that automatically picks the Red Hen's German News for a given day, converts it to WAV and transcribes and finally formats the data in Red Hens Data Format with appropriate Headers and Footers.
+Last task was to create a German Speech Pipeline, that can transcribe Red Hen's News Dataset.
+I created a Pipeline that automatically picks the Red Hen's German News for a given day, converts it to WAV, transcribes it, and finally formats the data in [Red Hens Data Format](https://sites.google.com/site/distributedlittleredhen/home/the-cognitive-core-research-topics-in-red-hen/red-hen-data-format#TOC-Audio-Pipeline-Tags) adding appropriate Headers and Footers.

 This is a small excerpt from the Red Hen News Dataset.
 The MP4 files are programmatically converted to WAV and fed to Kaldi-Gstreamer-Server.
 The model output, i.e., the transcripts are further formatted to adopt [Red Hen's Data Format](https://sites.google.com/site/distributedlittleredhen/home/the-cognitive-core-research-topics-in-red-hen/red-hen-data-format#TOC-Audio-Pipeline-Tags).